-The Company is optimistic that commodity prices will show renewed strength and that investor interest will be revived towards exploration companies and the opportunity they provide to capitalize on strong metal prices.
-The Company is pleased to either completely own or own controlling interest subject to applicable NSR agreements in all its properties, several of which hold considerable promise for discoveries.
+The Company is optimistic overall that commodity prices will show renewed strength and that investor interest will be revived towards exploration companies.
+This will be especially true for those who hold prospective properties in favorable locations.
+The Company is pleased to either completely own or own controlling interest subject to applicable NSR agreements in all its properties, several of which do hold considerable promise for discoveries.
 Current market conditions also present opportunities for companies like American Creek to accumulate quality exploration projects that have been undervalued due to the industry's difficulty in raising capital.
 The Company continues to look for these types of projects, where possible, to supplement its existing portfolio.
 Should market conditions improve, greater emphasis will be placed on further exploration of the most promising properties within the Company's portfolio where possible.